Chordian/deepsid/README.md

 The user ID of 2 assigned to "JCH" in `setup.php` is used for the letter folder quality filters.
 You can change this ID number to a user of your choice.
 The folder ratings of this user will then affect those quality filters.
 You have to give a letter folder two stars for the "Decent" option and three stars for the "Good" option.

 You can run the `/deepsid/logs/activity.htm` file to see activity and also any errors.
 Note that it never logs ratings by other users (what they rate SID tunes is none of our business).
+If you want to see what tags were added, run the `/deepsid/logs/tags.htm` file.

 If you have any problems getting the offline version to work [please let me know](mailto:chordian@gmail.com) and I'll try to help.